BAlimbekov/dice_project/README.md

 # DICE PROJECT

 I have used vite and react to create this simple application.
-There are two die components and each will shake and get a random number between 1 and 6, when clicked on the button.
+This exercise practices working with props, defaultProps, state, and simple click events in React.
+There is a die component and a rolldice component.
+Dice will shake and get a random number between 1 and 6, when clicked on the button.
 Check your luck!
-You won't be able to click again the button so wait for a second to check your luck and do it again.
-I have developed the app on GitHub so you can check it out.

 ## Demo